ibm-cloud-docs/log-analysis/exclude_logs_from_agent.md

 {:important: .important}
 {:note: .note}

-# Excluding log files through the LogDNA agent
+# Excluding log files
 {: #exclude_logs_from_agent}

-You can stop logs from being forwarded to your logging instance by modifying the LogDNA agent configuration file to exclude any files that you do not want the LogDNA agent to monitor.
+Configure a LogDNA agent to exclude logs that you do not want to monitor through the LogDNA web UI.
 {:shortdesc}

-* You can exclude files that are located in any of the paths that are defined through the **logdir** parameter.
+* You can exclude files that are located in any of the paths that are defined through the **logdir** parameter in a Linux system or the **LOGDNA_EXCLUDE** variable in a Kubernetes cluster.
-* To define the files, you can separate multiple files by using commas.
-You can use glob patterns.
-You can also configure specific files.
+* You can configure multiple files.
+You separate multiple files by using commas.
-{: note}
+* You can use glob patterns to define what you want to exclude.
+* You can configure specific files.

-## Excluding log files that are available in a standard Kubernetes cluster
+## Excluding log files for a standard Kubernetes cluster
 {: #exclude_logs_from_agent_kube}